ohmyzsh/ohmyzsh/plugins/python/README.md

 ## Virtual environments

-The plugin provides two utilities to manage Python venvs:
+The plugin provides three utilities to manage Python venvs:

 - `mkv [name]`: make a new virtual environment called `name` (default: `venv`) in current directory.

 - `vrun [name]`: activate virtual environment called `name` (default: `venv`) in current directory.

+- `auto_vrun`: Automatically activate the venv virtual environment when cd’ing into a directory containing `venv/bin/activate`, and automatically deactivate the venv virtual environment when cd’ing into any other directory.
+  - Set the environment variable `VENV_NAME` to auto-activate on a different venv name.
+(Example: `VENV_NAME=.venv`).
+  - Set the environment variable `DISABLE_AUTO_VRUN` to anything to deactivate `auto_vrun`.
+(Example: `DISABLE_AUTO_VRUN=true`) Unset `DISABLE_AUTO_VRUN` to re-enable.